thesensetree/forestry-demo/index.md

 textline: |-
   The Sense Tree brings holistic natural healing to your home.

-  Balancing your body, mind & soul.
+  Balancing your body, mind & spirit.
 hero_button:
   text: Book your appointment
   href: "/booking"